Logistics The New Buzzword.

 Holy shit!

-Little did I know on that first day it would end up being the start of well over two decades of selling ice cream and driving a truck.
+Little did I know on that first day it would be the start of well over two decades selling ice cream and driving a truck.
 It turned out to be a great job and I loved it.
-I made a ton of money and I could write a book about my adventures working within the inner city of Toronto.
-Seriously, I have no doubt that the stories I could tell and the things I have witnessed would be book worthy.
+I could write a book about my adventures working within the inner city of Toronto.
 Maybe someday I will write some of my memories.

 Within a few years, Canada Packers sold the York Ice Cream division to Beatrice Foods.
 Everyone kept their jobs, but I now had a new depot that I would be working out of.
-The old York Farms property became much too valuable and was sold then demolished to make room for a new mega Ikea store.
-The new Beatrice depot was in Bramalea, just northwest of Toronto.
+The old York Farms property became much too valuable, it was sold then demolished to make room for a new mega Ikea store.
+The new depot was in Bramalea, just northwest of Toronto.
 Beatrice Foods also did not like the commission format I was being payed and changed my pay structure to an hourly wage.
-I was no longer a driver salesman; instead I now just delivered pre-ordered ice cream.
-Moneywise it was about the same annually maybe a tad more, but I no longer had big paycheques with commissions, instead I now would be paid overtime.
-I still did the exact same job, but with a new company logo on the truck, on my work shirt and on my paycheque.
+I was also no longer a driver salesman; instead I now just delivered pre-ordered ice cream.
+Moneywise it was about the same annually, but I no longer had paycheques with big commissions, instead I now would be paid overtime.
+I still was doing the exact same job, but with a new company logo on the truck, on my work shirt and on my paycheque.

 It was during my time while working for Beatrice Foods that I noticed certain things regarding store deliveries were slowly changing.